SCVAC HISTORY AND STRUCTURE

 Five committee meetings are held at roughly two month intervals.

-Any athlete over 35 may join the club for a small annual subscription,
+Any athlete of 35 and over may join the club for an

 The club is affiliated to BMAF and sends a delegate to the major biannual

-meetings of EAMA and BMAF to discuss national and international matters.
+meetings of EMMA and BMAF to discuss national and international matters.

 There are ten other regional clubs , all affiliated to BMAF and they compete